 How to make it:

-Step 4.
-Add bread cubes to the custard, cover and let the bread soak up the custard for 30 minutes in the fridge.
+- Add bread cubes to the custard.
+Cover and let the bread soak up the custard for 30 minutes in the fridge.

-Step 6.
-While the pudding is in the oven, make the sauce: Mix heavy cream and maple syrup together in a saucepan and bring to a low simmer.
-Simmer, stirring continuously, until you have a thick and creamy sauce (10 to 15 min.).
+- To make the sauce, mix heavy cream and maple syrup together in a saucepan.
+Simmer, stirring continuously, until you have a thick and creamy sauce (10 to 15 minutes).
 Let cool to room temperature, then refrigerate.

 Recipe notes & tips:

-- You can use either one 9" x 13" or two 8" x 8" baking pans for this recipe.
+- You can use either one 9 inch by 13 inch OR two 8 inch by 8 inch baking pans for this recipe.

 - Be sure to add the sauce right before you're serving and not before.
 If the sauce sits on the pudding for too long, it'll make it soggy.